guanzo/vue-smooth-reflow/README.md

     Configures the smooth element to react to `transitionend` events that are emitted by other elements.
 You must opt-in for this behavior, there is no default.

-    `selector` and `propertyName` serve as filters so that the smooth element doesn't cause reflows for every `transitionend` event that it catches, which kills performance.
+    `selector` and `propertyName` serve as filters so that the smooth element doesn't cause reflows for every `transitionend` event that it catches, which impacts performance.
 When the smooth element receives a `transitionend` event, it will check if `selector` matches `event.target`, and/or if `propertyName` matches `event.propertyName`.
 You can specify one or the other, or both.
 All checks must pass in order for the smooth element to proceed with the smooth reflow.

     A common use case is to delay the smooth reflow until after a child element has been transitioned out with `v-if/v-show` and `<transition>`.